e2ebridge/bpmn/README.md

 		"properties": {}
 	}

 The process has now been created but not yet started!
 Thus, `state`, `history`, and `properties` are empty.
-To do this, you have either to send a start event using a PUT request (see below) or you can use:
+To do this, you have either to send a start event using a PUT request (see below) or you can **create and start** the process in one go by appending the start event to the process URI:

        var message = {
 			"gugus": "blah", // a process property ...